jamesbmadden/jamesbmadden/README.md

 ## 👋 Hi, I’m James!
 - 🏫 I'm studying computer engineering at McGill.
-- 👨🏼‍💻 I've built projects using js, ts, rust, and java.
+- 👨🏼‍💻 I've built projects using js, ts, rust, java, and dart.
 - 👀 I’m currently interested in graphics programming and emulators.

 ## Some Highlights